Suitability, Regulation Best Interest, and Form CRS

 • Form CRS "retail investor" definition is NOT tied to net worth or sophistication.
 A $50-million-net-worth individual investing personal assets is a retail investor under Form CRS even if she is also an accredited investor and a qualified purchaser for other purposes.

 • Form CRS must be FILED AND DELIVERED.
-Filing alone is not enough; the firm must hand the form to the retail investor before or at the time of placing the order.
+Filing alone is not enough; the firm must hand the form to the retail investor by the earliest of a recommendation, an order, or an account opening, not merely "at the order."

 • The 2-page cap is hard.
 Firms cannot satisfy Form CRS with a 10-page brochure that buries the relationship summary.